 Luca Coraggio, Marco Pagano, Annalisa Scognamiglio, Joacim Tåg

-We present a novel measure of job-worker allocation quality (JAQ) by exploiting employer-employee data with machine learning techniques and validate it in various ways.
-Our measure correlates positively with earnings and negatively with separations over individual workers’ careers.
-At firm level, it increases with competition, non-family firm status, workers’ human capital and has a robust correlation with productivity.
-The quality of rank-and-file workers’ job matches responds positively to improvements in management quality.
-JAQ can be constructed for any employer-employee data including workers’ occupations, and used to explore research questions in organization and labor economics, as well as in corporate finance.
+We develop a novel measure of job-worker allocation quality (JAQ) by exploiting employer-employee data with machine learning techniques.
+Based on our measure, the quality of job-worker matching correlates positively with individual labor earnings and firm productivity, as well as with market competition, non-family firm status and employees’ human capital.
+Management turns out to play a key role in job-worker matching: when existing managers are replaced by better ones, the quality of rank-and-file workers’ job matches improves.
+JAQ can be constructed for any employer-employee data including workers’ occupations, and used to explore research questions in corporate finance and organization economics.